-Alright, I was about to write a pattern for you for the crocheted flat circle, and then Lucy over in Attic24 beat me to it.
-So…go ahead and follow Lucy’s amazing tutorial and crochet a flat circle.
-She changes colors every round for beautiful strips, I did not on this sample.
-You do what makes you happy.
 You want to make the circle big enough to cover the jar top and wrap down to the point where you want the tie string, plus 2 more rounds.
-I like the string to be just under the bottom of the lid so that it has a grove to fit into. *for this sample I used a sock yarn*
+I like the string to be just under the bottom of the lid so that it has a grove to fit into.
+Lighter weight yarns will drape better than heavier yarns. *for this sample I used a sock yarn*

 Now for the tie string.
 I just crochet a chain long enough to wrap around just under the jar lid, tie a bow, and hang down a bit.
 Very technical measuring going on here Make sure to leave about 4-6 inches of yarn at both ends of your tie.

-Thread one of the ends through your yarn needle and weave it up and down between the stitches 2 rows into your circle.
+Thread one of the ends through your yarn needle and weave it up and down between the stitches 3 rows from the edge of your circle.
 See how I have started it off in the picture above?